Rezashatery/DataAnalysistutorial/tutorial.md

 **Prescriptive**: Provides recommendations for action by analyzing data and suggesting optimal decisions or solutions.

+## Benefits of Data Analysis:

+**Informed Decision-Making**: Data analysis enables businesses to base decisions on facts, patterns, and evidence rather than intuition.
+**Operational Efficiency**: Insights from data can streamline processes and reduce inefficiencies.
+**Improved Customer Experience**: By analyzing customer data, companies can personalize interactions, improve satisfaction, and increase loyalty.
+**Risk Management**: Predictive data analysis helps identify potential risks and provides strategies to mitigate them.

+this was a general concept of data analysis, now I want to explain the tools that we usually use in python.

 ## Visualization

 **Bar charts** are great for comparing numerical values to each other, but not for comparing values to the total.
 A bar chart allows for easy comparison between categories by comparing the height of bars on the chart.